History of Oman in Timeline

 1996: Basic Statute of the State issued

-1997: Women Granted Right to Vote
+1997: Women granted right to vote

-1998: Bait Al Zubair Museum Opened
+1998: Bait Al Zubair Museum Opens

 1998: Plans to diversify its economy

-1999: Bait Al Zubair Museum Received Award
+1999: Bait Al Zubair Museum Receives Award

 In 1999, Bait Al Zubair Museum received Sultan Qaboos' Award for Architectural Excellence.

-2000: Access to healthcare and WHO ranking
+2000: Access to healthcare services and health system ranking

 2000: Bait Muzna Gallery Established

-2000: Oil production level
+2000: Oil production at 972,000 barrels per day

 In 2000, Oman's oil production was at 972,000 barrels per day.

-2000: Royal Navy manpower
+2000: Royal Navy of Oman personnel

-In 2000, The Royal Navy of Oman had 4,200 men.
+In 2000, the Royal Navy of Oman had 4,200 men and was headquartered at Seeb.

 2001: Endangered species in Oman